The Story

 It's all in the wind

-Kusi is the southerly trade wind that blows over the Indian Ocean between April and mid-September and enabled trade up north along the East African coast and between Asia and Africa for millennia.
+Kusi is the southerly tradewind that blows over the Indian Ocean between April to mid-September, and enabled trade up north along the east African coast and between Asia and Africa for millennia.